dimitrioschatzinikolis/dimitrioschatzinikolis/README.md

 ### Hi there! 👋

-- 🔭 I'm currently working on robotic manipulation.
+- 🔭 I'm currently working on robotic manipulation at Takeda.
 - 🌱 I’m currently studying issues on perception, robotics, and learning.
 - 😄 Pronouns: he/him
 <!--